Ember attack

 definitely known.
 The material needs to be light enough to be carried aloft in updrafts, yet capable of burning for several minutes while being carried forward by the upper winds.
 Decayed punky material, charcoal, bark, clumps of dry duff, and dry moss are efficient firebrands.
 Eucalyptus bark is generally considered the most dangerous source in Australia.
 This led to the definition of a categorical classification (Bark Hazard) used to evaluate the potential threat of ember attack.

-The Stringybark species of Eucalypt is particularly notorious for contributing large flaming sections of bark that due to their size, weight and shape, can be carried up to several kilometres away.
+The stringybark species of Eucalypt is particularly notorious for contributing large flaming sections of bark that due to their size, weight and shape, can be carried up to several kilometres away.
 The movements of embers from a bushfire are the primary cause of spot fires, which contribute to the continued spread of a bushfire.

 Fire spotting due to embers

 Embers (black material and burned leaves) landed on a well irrigated lawn.
 The heat from embers caused the yellowing of the grass.

-Ember attack can ignite additional fires ahead of the main fire front.
+Ember attacks can ignite additional fires ahead of the main fire front.

 This process is called fire spotting and occurs predominantly with two distinct spatial patters: